Contact Us

 How is structural generosity different from new taxes?

-If you can afford to give away 10%, are your fees too high?
 Why not pay less elsewhere and handle the giving myself?

 Will SPG’s giving model ever increase my fees or reduce my returns?